-Please check your submission fulfills all the above requirements.
+Please check that your submission fulfills all the above requirements.
 Watch each video and compare it to a video demonstration of that exercise from the course.
 Could your video replace that video?
 If not, make a better one.
-There are no resits for the exam.
+There are no resits for the exam, so most people will need at least 3 out of 4 videos to be acceptable to pass.